To better understand how the YouTube Search algorithm works, we looked at 3.8 million data points across 100,000 videos and 75,000 channels.

 - Be succinct and focused on your primary topic.

-We see a similar relationship with video descriptions, but they appear to be less impactful or at least used less frequently to target keywords.
+We see a similar relationship with YouTube video descriptions, but they appear to be less impactful or at least used less frequently to target keywords.

 Percentage of Results Containing Broad Match Keyword in Description by Rank

 There is a positive relationship between broad match keyword usage in descriptions and ranking.
 However, with only 75% of top 20 results using some broad match variant in their description text, it’s not as essential as including your keyword in your title but still highly recommended.